reidmorrison/semantic_logger/rails.md

 ## Rails

-By including the `rails_semantic_logger` gem, Rails Semantic Logger will replace the default Rails logger with Semantic Logger.
-Without further configuration it will log to the existing Rails log file in a more efficient multi-threaded way.
+The `rails_semantic_logger` gem replaces the default Rails logger with Semantic Logger.

-By default `rails_semantic_logger` will also change the verbose Rails logging output so that in production the Rails output is reduced to a single line.
+It also reduces Rails logging output in production to almost a single line for every Controller-Action call.

 #### Standard Rails log output for a single page request